Join Our Team

 *Students must commit to working all orientation programs in the month of June and attending and participating in the UC 3690 course, OL Retreat, and OL Training.
 Participation in the other events and experiences listed above are dependent on course conflicts and other student leader training and responsibilities.
 Generally speaking, the roles and work times for all programs not starred in the list above can be discussed.

-Orientation staff members are typically not permitted to enroll in courses, on campus or online, or hold other employment during training the last week of May and throughout the month of June.
+New orientation leaders are typically not permitted to enroll in courses, on campus or online, or hold other employment during training the last week of May and throughout the month of June.
 Between these dates, staff members are expected to focus on their roles with orientation.

 Benefits and Reasons to Apply